 Unit of reference

 In addition, article 1070 of the Civil Code of Québec was amended in June 2018.
 It now has a third paragraph which provides that “the syndicate keeps at the disposal of the co-owners a description of the private portions that is sufficiently precise to allow any improvements made by co-owners to be identified.
 The same description may be valid for two or more portions having the same characteristics”.
 This description, which will serve as the reference unit, must be filed in the register of the co-ownership, so that the co-owners who request it may consult it.
 The syndicates’ obligation to establish such a description of the private portions became effective December 13, 2018, for co-ownerships established on or after June 13, 2018.
-Those constituted before that date are not yet subject thereto but they will be on June 13, 2020.
+Those constituted before that date are subject to it since June 13, 2020.

 How to fix the value of the improvements?